ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 We can use functions in our queries to create more useful results.
 The `rate()` function calculates the per-second average rate of time series in a range vector.
-Combining all the above tools, we can get the rates of HTTP requests of a very specific timeframe.
+Combining all the above tools, we can get the rates of HTTP requests of a specific timeframe.
 The query below will calculate the per-second rates of all HTTP requests that occurred in the last 5 minutes an hour ago: